jhxie/ParallelSortingByRegularSampling/README.md

 The actual runtime is recorded in the following table:
 ![table](./doc/table.png)

-And a corresponding bar chart:
+And a corresponding comparison bar chart:
 ![runtime](./doc/runtime.png)

-Note that speedup values are calculated based on a collection of moving-average runtimes with window size of 5 and 7 runs in total, which are the runtime values shown in the above table.

 ## Credit